jgcastillop/p2/README.md

 ### p2.castillopalacios.xyz

 This is the second project for the Dynamic Web Applications 2017 course.
+Currently testing new features and testing new CSS.

 Start Bootstrap was created by and is maintained by **David Miller**, Managing Parter at [Iron Summit Media Strategies](http://www.ironsummitmedia.com/).

 * https://twitter.com/davidmillerskt